sensorario/go-book/Introduction/variables.md

 varName := "value"
 ```

+This is the most compact variable declaration.
+Use it within a function.
+Not for a package level variables.

 ### Zero values

 A variable can be initialized as part of its declaration.
 We can declare a variable within its initializers and assign a value.
 But we can also declare variables without an explicit initial value.
 Go compiler will assign to the variable its zero value.